lsst-tstn/tstn-017/index.rst

 -----------------------------------------------------

 Due to the dependence of the configuration files on the defined schema, which are located in different repositories, CI tests are required to ensure there is no breakage when making modifications in either repository.
+The verification of a configuration requires that the files are syntactically correct and that all fields are populated with correctly formatted values.
+This verification is what is performed in the following tests.
+The validation of a configuration requires that the input values are indeed the correct values required by the user.
+Validation is out of scope for CI tests.

 The following CI tests are required on all configuration repos (e.g. ``ts_config_attcs``):

     #.
-Verify that if location configuration files exist, then they exist for all sites, and the site names are valid.
+Verify that if site-specific configuration files exist, then they exist for all sites, and the site names are valid
     #.
-Verify that ``_init.yaml``, when used in conjunction with each of the site-dependent configuration files, provides a complete schema
+Verify that ``_init.yaml`` + ``_<site>.yaml`` results in a complete configuration.
+       This is performed for each site-specific file.
     #.
-Verify all configuration files in the configuration repository against the current schema for the associated CSC.
+Verify that ``_init.yaml`` + ``_<site>.yaml`` + ``<override>.yaml`` is valid for all combinations of site and override files.
     #.
 Verify that new and/or updated configurations have updated metadata
     #.
 Verify that "default" is never used as a filename